Zhengqbbb/qbb.sh/pages/posts/2022-12-26-cz-git-czg-journey.md

 It have to start from submitting contributions to [Vuepress-Theme-Gungnir](https://github.com/Renovamen/vuepress-theme-gungnir) at the beginning of this year.
 In fact, I have been using `Commitizen CLI` since my internship.
 A simple combination of `Commitizen CLI` + `cz-conventional-changelog`, and I generally skipped input scope. <br>And `Vuepress-Theme-Gungnir` is a monorepo that integrates blog themes, blog plugins, demos and documentation.
 So for the commit message, you need to add the scope <sup>usually the plugin name or theme</sup>. e.g: `fix(plugin-rss): do something with plugin...`

-But for a lazy person like me who also is full-time development of CLI.<br>I will never do stupid things like repetitive input.
+But for a lazy person like me who also is full-time development of CLI.<br>**I will never do stupid things like repetitive input.**

-So I submitted [PR using `cz-customizable`](https://github.com/Renovamen/vuepress-theme-gungnir/pull/34), trying to solve the problem of repetitive input commit through declarative configuration scopes.
-But I known soon that `cz-customizable` didn't really solve the need after using.
+So I submitted [PR using `cz-customizable`](https://github.com/Renovamen/vuepress-theme-gungnir/pull/34), trying to resolve the problem of repetitive input commit through declarative configuration scopes.
+But I known soon that `cz-customizable` didn't really resolve the need after using.

 1. If you add the configuration of [commitlint](https://commitlint.js.org/), you need to configure two places, and their configurations can use the same one to affect each other

-2. ==Only the interactive mode of up and down selection is too slow to use==, if the declared scopes more than 20, then every time you commit, you need to find scope by typing <kbd>↑</kbd> and <kbd>↓</kbd><br>But in fact, when you commit You already have the answer in your mind, so the interactive method must have a **fuzzy search** feature<br>For example, adding a test to the table component is the greatest interactive way<kbd>te</kbd> <kbd>Enter</kbd> Output `test`. <kbd>ta</kbd> <kbd>Enter</kbd> output `table`
+2. **Only the interactive mode of up and down selection is too slow to use**, if the declared scopes more than 20, then every time you commit, you need to find scope by typing <kbd>↑</kbd> and <kbd>↓</kbd><br>But in fact, when you commit You already have the answer in your mind, so the interactive way must have a **fuzzy search** feature<br>For example, adding a test to the table component is the greatest interactive way<kbd>te</kbd> <kbd>Enter</kbd> Output `test`. <kbd>ta</kbd> <kbd>Enter</kbd> output `table`

-At that time, I decided to develop `cz-git` ==that can become the most friendly interactive and the greatest adapter==.
+At that time, I decided to develop `cz-git` that can become the most friendly interactive and the greatest adapter.
 LOL

 ---

 ## Exploring Node.js CLI Can Do What

-Actually another very important reason is to explore Node.js can do what great effect.<br>BTW I am painful to develop CLI with SHELL and AWK in daily work, And the development of `cz-git` can transferred my attention <sup>😈 Playing Node</sup>
+Actually another very important reason is to explore Node.js can do what great effect.<br>BTW I am painful to develop CLI with SHELL and AWK in daily work, And the development of `cz-git` can transferred my attention <sup>😈😈 Playing Node</sup>

 ### Dynamic Configuration And Interaction